ghorwin/SIM-VICUS/SIM-VICUS/src/plugins/readme.md

 ## Available Interfaces

-- `ImportPluginInterface.h` - declares the plugin-interface for project
+- `SVImportPluginInterface.h` - declares the plugin-interface for project
   importers, i.e. plugins that populate the VICUS project structure

-- `DatabasePluginInterface.h` - declares the interface for a plugin that provides database content, similar to the built-in database.
+- `SVDatabasePluginInterface.h` - declares the interface for a plugin that provides database content, similar to the built-in database.
 When the plugin is loaded, the provided data is simply added as built-in data to the database.